php-fig/fig-standards/proposed/event-dispatcher.md

 interface EventDispatcherInterface
 {
     /**
-     * Provide all listeners with an event to process.
+     * Provide all relevant listeners with an event to process.
      *
      * @param object $event
      *   The object to process.
      *
      * @return object
      *   The Event that was passed, now modified by listeners.
      */
     public function dispatch(object $event);
 }